| Area | Details |

 No. USCIS decides the petition, but visa issuance at a consulate is guided by 9 FAM 402.12, and officers still evaluate eligibility and admissibility at the visa stage.Where can I see the full L-1 cost breakdown?

-You can find the detailed schedule here: L-1 visa costs and L-1 visa fees.Disclaimer
+You can find the detailed schedule here: L-1 visa costs and L-1 visa fees.What counts as a parent, subsidiary, affiliate, or branch for L-1?

 This page is general information, not legal advice.
 L-1 eligibility is fact-specific, and both USCIS policy and consular practice can change.
 Always confirm current requirements in the primary sources, including 8 CFR §214.2(l), USCIS Policy Manual, Volume 2, Part L, and 9 FAM 402.12.About the Authors